 Communication is about creating mutual understanding between institutions and groups of people.
 There is no faster growing sector of the communication field than public relations.
 The student who learns the skills and theory of public relations communication and does so from a solid ethical perspective will be highly valued by any business or organization.

-The skills we have built this concentration around are identified by the the Public Relations Society of America (PRSA) as those that allow you to to: (1) anticipate, analyze and interpret public opinion about issues, (2) counsel management about crucial decisions, (3) research and evaluate programs of action for the organization, (4) plan and implement organizational efforts to influence or change policy, (5) manage the resources for public relations efforts, and (6) develop skills in writing, visual and oral communication to better serve the public and the organization.
+The skills obtained in this major are identified by the the Public Relations Society of America (PRSA): (1) anticipate, analyze and interpret public opinion about issues, (2) counsel management about crucial decisions, (3) research and evaluate programs of action for the organization, (4) plan and implement organizational efforts to influence or change policy, (5) manage the resources for public relations efforts, and (6) develop skills in writing, visual and oral communication to better serve the public and the organization.

 Because public relations practitioners deal daily with the media, students learn to understand the world of print journalism by being a part of it.
 They can apply to serve in many areas of the Huntingtonian, the campus newspaper, including editorial staff, layout, design, advertising, sports, and news reporting.